Skip to footer content

 Get PDF File in Response to API Call

-Add the following code to your controller file, it uses IronPDF to create a PDF file and return a PDF file to API Call.
+Add the following code to your controller file, it uses IronPDF to create a PDF file and return it as a response to the API call.

 using Microsoft.AspNetCore.Mvc;